kaunda-a/nyx-automation/.qwen/PROJECT_SUMMARY.md

 - Implemented Tauri IPC communication layer for frontend-backend communication
 - Created Tauri commands for server management
 - Created TypeScript library for Tauri IPC calls
+- Resolved git issues with large zip file by removing it from repository history

 ## Current Plan
 1. [COMPLETED] Add Tauri dependencies to the client project